Table of Contents

 The Bernoulli Equation is used for the differential pressure flow meter system.
 In a differential pressure drop device, the flow is calculated by measuring the pressure drop over an obstruction inserted in the flow.

 The purpose of the gas metering skid is to control the gas flow rate, distribute the gas flow, and measure the amount of gas flow in the systems.
-So, the gas metering skids are used in the gas generation plant, gas-fired power generation plant (open cycle or combined cycle), gas distribution stations, etc. Gas metering skids can be found in the following locations-
+So, the gas metering skids are used in gas generation plants, gas-fired power generation plants (open cycle or combined cycle), gas distribution stations, etc. Gas metering skids can be found in the following locations-

 - Onshore/offshore gas custody